wp-plugins/groups/readme.txt

 * This is the first public beta release.

 == Upgrade Notice ==

+= 1.0.0-beta-3 =
+* New shortcode to show group info & WP <= 3.2.1 compatibility fix.

 = 1.0.0-beta-2 =
 * Increased length of capability.capability, capability.class and capability.object columns from to 255 => you need to update your DB manually if you want that updated.